-You can invest directly in property – this may be a property to sell later for a profit (called capital gain), or rental property.
+This may be a property to sell later for a profit (called capital gain), or rental property.
 Some people buy and sell, or build and sell, the home they live in for profit.

 It’s your 'intention' when buying a property that differentiates your family home from property investment.
 If your intention is to sell for profit, then that property is considered an investment – even if you live in it.

-These give you the advantages of property ownership without having to purchase and manage the property yourself.
+Investing through a fund or syndicate gives you the advantages of property ownership without having to purchase and manage the property yourself.

 Property values are tied to interest rates, how many buyers there are for your property and how many others are also selling their properties at the same time.
 You may risk losing capital on your initial investment when you sell.